Quantum harmonic oscillator in a time dependent noncommutative background: Introduction

 \section{Introduction}

 The concept of noncommutative (NC) spacetime as well as the discreteness of spacetime structure seems to be an essential requirement to unify the general theory of relativity and the laws of quantum mechanics.
 When measuring the small distance at around Planck scale, both the momentum and the energy of the probing particle become very high, in accordance with Heisenberg's uncertainty principle \cite{hei1}.
-Consequently, this leads to the collapse of the spacetime manifold, ultimately causing the breakdown of the general theory of relativity as well as the laws of gravitation at this extremely small length scale.
+Consequently, this leads to the collapse of the spacetime manifold.\,This collapse ultimately causes the breakdown of the general theory of relativity as well as the laws of gravitation at this extremely small length scale.
 Therefore, in order to unify both the general theory of relativity and quantum field theory, it is necessary to employ a minimum observable length, beyond which measurement is impossible in the spacetime manifold.\\ The idea of NC quantum theory was first historically introduced by Heisenberg (in the late 1930, he wrote to Pierls in a letter \cite{hei}).
 Finally, the idea is formalised in the pioneering work~\cite{Synder} by Snyder and the study of quantum mechanical systems in NC spaces has captivated theoretical physicists.
-In that work, by providing an example of a Lorentz invariant discrete spacetime, it is shown that the usual assumption of continuuum spacetime is not required by Lorentz invariance.
+In that work, by providing an example of a Lorentz invariant discrete spacetime, it is shown that the usual assumption of continuum spacetime is not required by Lorentz invariance.
 Immediately after this work, an extension to this treatment is also performed by \cite{Yang} for the case of curved spacetime (specifically de Sitter space).
 Although, at that time that idea is largely ignored, the NC nature of spacetime is later strongly supported by string theory \cite{amati, gross, vene} which is one of the current theories of quantum gravity.
 The theory comes up with a concept of a finite length $l_s$ which is actually the length of the strings and measures the short distance structure.
 Hence, it is not possible to observe the distance which is even smaller than $l_s$.
 It was also shown in the seminal work \cite{sw} that at a certain low energy limit, string theory can be treated as an effective quantum field theory in NC spacetime \cite{Doug, con}.
-However, this is a fact that, almost all the theories of quantum gravity implies the existence of minimum measurable length as well as the discreteness of spacetime which can resist the gravitational collapse at microscopic level.
+However, this is a fact that, almost all the theories of quantum gravity imply the existence of minimum measurable length as well as the discreteness of spacetime which can resist the gravitational collapse at microscopic level.
 Hence, the consideration of NC spacetime can also ensure gravitational stability~\cite{Dop1, Dop2}.
+The effects of NC spacetime has been studied in single field inflation in \cite{bal, nau}.
+In particular, the two and three point correlation functions for the curvature perturbation in Friedmann-Lemaître-Robertson-Walker spacetime were computed.
+It was found that the power spectrum was anisotropic due to the effects of NC geometry.
+It should also be noted that the Lorentz symmetry in NC spacetime is violated due to the presence of a fundamental length scale.
+This violation of Lorentz symmetry and hence Poincaré symmetry also comes with the violation of the CPT theorem, microcausality and spin statistics.
+The Poincaré symmetry can be restored by the introduction of what is known as a deformed coproduct in the literature \cite{chai, bloh, dimi, oeck}.
+This deformed coproduct has been used extensively in relativistic quantum field theories \cite{bal1} and its applications have been studied in \cite{bal2, bwc}.
 Apart from these, the problem of understanding quantum spacetime is also approached by loop quantum gravity \cite{ast, rov}.
 As a result, several studies on quantum mechanical systems in NC spaces have been conducted and reported in the literature~\cite{suss}-\cite{fgs}.